d2l-ai/d2l-en/chapter_gaussian-processes/gp-inference.md

 As we have seen, it is actually pretty easy to implement basic Gaussian process regression entirely from scratch.
 However, as soon as we want to explore a variety of kernel choices, consider approximate inference (which is needed even for classification), combine GPs with neural networks, or even have a dataset larger than about 10,000 points, then an implementation from scratch becomes unwieldy and cumbersome.
 Some of the most effective methods for scalable GP inference, such as SKI (also known as KISS-GP), can require hundreds of lines of code implementing advanced numerical linear algebra routines.

 In these cases, the _GPyTorch_ library will make our lives a lot easier.
 We'll be discussing GPyTorch much more in the next section on advanced methods.
 But to get a feel for the package, let's reproduce our results above using GPyTorch.
+This may seem like a lot of code to simply reproduce the basic regression above, and in a sense, it is.
+But we can immediately use a variety of kernels, scalable inference techniques, and approximate inference, by only changing a few lines of code from below, instead of writing potentially thousands of lines of new code.

 ```{.python .input}